dorian-delorme/video-player/README.md

 * Add poster from random frame
 * Add subtitle to the video
 * Add quality switch
+* Allow no-ES6 friendly to use this player
 * Add playspeed options even if I don't see the utily atm
 * Add icons to replace ugly blocks
 * Play pause animation on screen